AmarDange/Indo-German/README.md

 	3. Posts list with infinite scroll feature
 	4. Landing page with guidance to sign up/sign in and how to start using the websites features
 	6. Search field to enable user to search a keyword
-	7. Left panel to see liked posts
+	7. Left panel to see liked posts, edit profile
 	8. User's Feed page with posts from their favourite users
 	9. Liked page to enable users to save the posts they liked

 - Posts and Comment Features
 	1. Latest entries feature on top or first
 	2. Click on post to view post details
 	3. Ability to comment and like a posts
     4. Ability to like a comment
 	5. Create, Edit and Delete own post and comment.